raphaelsty/cherche/docs/api/retrieve/Encoder.md

 ???- note "add"

     Add documents to the faiss index and export embeddings if the path is provided.
+Streaming friendly.

     **Parameters**